Tochjosh/Server-hardware-allocator/Readme.md

 ## Getting Started

 Getting started with this project is very simple, all you need is to have Git and Docker Engine installed on your machine.
-Then open up your terminal and run this command `git clone git@github.com:decadevs/Bouncer_API_TeamA_Python08.git` to clone the project repository.
+Then open up your terminal and run this command `https://github.com/Tochjosh/Server-hardware-allocator.git` to clone the project repository.

-Change directory into the project folder `cd bouncer-api` and build the base python image used for the project that was specified in **_dockerfile_** by running `docker build .` _Note the dot (.) at end of the command_.
+Change directory into the project folder and build the base python image used for the project that was specified in **_dockerfile_** by running `docker-compose build`

 Spin up other services needed for the project that are specified in **_docker-compose.yml_** file by running the command `docker-compose up`.
 At this moment, your project should be up and running with a warning that _you have unapplied migrations_.